 In July 2017 I gave birth to my little girl and the following December I Graduated from Edge Hill University with a Masters in Education.
 Babe’s arrival was the most fabulous deadline to work to!

 I love to travel and have been lucky enough to spend some time exploring the world including attending The World Social Forum in Senegal and Visiting Pakistan with the British Council.
 Some independent work and travel has taken me to Australia, South America, Japan and Europe where I spent a few ‘work hard play hard’ seasons chalet hosting in Ski and Mountain resorts.
 Ironically I now live back in the town I was born, inches from my parent’s house and minutes from the primary school I was taught in – and I love it.

 I love people, friendships and brief encounters.
 If I see something I like about someone ‘wow her hair is very shiny (for example)’ I try to share it with them – much to my partner’s embarrassment.

 I tap dance, meditate (a relatively new addition) and run.
-My guilty pleasure is Coronation Street, I read more children’s books than grown up books and love to listen to music from Motown classics to Arcade Fire and everything in between.
+I read more children’s books than grown-up books and love to listen to music from Motown classics to Arcade Fire and everything in between.